-The school has several important security measures including security monitoring system (after hours), direct link to the fire department, key pads on all doors (ingress only), and an automated attendance tracking system.
-We also hire security quards to direct traffic in peak AM and PM hours at both locations.
+The school has several important security measures including security monitoring system (after hours), direct link to the fire department, keypads on all doors (ingress only), and an automated attendance tracking system.
+We also hire security guards to direct traffic during peak AM and PM hours at both locations.